Early Career Researchers

 The SIPS 2027 ECR Summer School will take place on 8 February 2027, the day before the main conference.
 It is intended to create a dedicated space for early career researchers to connect with peers, engage in professional development, and participate in focused discussion in a supportive interdisciplinary environment.

 The Summer School will involve talks from senior researchers, speed networking (i.e., professional speed dating), lab demonstrations, and a social event.
 Attendance at the Summer School is free, but places are limited and participation will be subject to capacity.
-Further details about the program will be announced in due course.

 Applications for the Summer School and travel grants are now open until 1 September 2026 11:59pm UTC.